Mast Cell Tumors In Dogs: How Concerning Are They?

 The removed skin mass will be sent to a pathologist to conduct a biopsy.
 Results will typically come in within a few days to further understand the removed mass, and how severe the MCT is.

 Depending on the surgery, there may or may not be additional cancerous cells remaining.
-You may have to conduct a second surgery to remove a wider area of dermis, as was the case for Yuna.
+You may have to conduct a second surgery to remove a wider area of skin, as was the case for Yuna.

 In addition, your vet may check on whether or not the MCT has spread internally.
 An X-ray of the lungs is standard, as that is one of the first places mutated mast cells go to.